Image copyrightAFPImage caption

 Freedom fighters welcomed

-At the centre of President Lungu's dilemma is the economic crisis now gripping Zambia as copper mines fold and the rains refuse to fall.
+economic crisis now gripping Zambia as copper mines fold and the rains

+Youth unemployment and a rising cost of living seems more likely to be the roots of future riots, not ritual murders.
 A Global Hunger report has grouped Chad, the Central African Republic and Zambia as the "three most hungry countries on the global hunger index".

 Mr Lungu became president in January 2015 following a rushed poll necessitated by the death in office of Michael Sata.

-Zambia's gloomy economic outlook has him trying to put out fires on many fronts as the country prepares for general elections due in August 2016.
+gloomy economic outlook has him trying to put out fires on many fronts

-The move to deploy soldiers to the townships is being seen as a calculated government plan towards voter intimidation, not a means to restore security.
+move to deploy soldiers to the townships is being seen as a calculated

 It is unlikely that any amount of soldiers on the streets will make this an easy ride for the PF government.